+If this is the first year you have had extra income, there won’t be any penalty, because your withholding at work will cover 100% of your previous year’s income.
 If you regularly have extra income, there are a couple of options to make sure you avoid a penalty.
 One is to increase your withholding in your permanent job, either by reducing the number of exemptions you take (which increases the amount of withholding) or by specifying a certain additional amount on your W-4 to be withheld.
-The other option is to make quarterly payments of estimated tax on the additional income.
+The other option is make quarterly payments of estimated tax on the additional income.

-The outside income should be reported on a Schedule C, where you also can deduct any expenses associated with the outside job.
-You also are liable for “payroll” taxes (these are the contributions to Social Security and Medicare) on the extra income, which is calculated on a Schedule SE.
+The outside income should be reported on a Schedule C, where you can also deduct any expenses associated with the outside job.
+You are also liable for “payroll” taxes (these are the contributions to Social Security and Medicare) on the extra income, which is calculated on a Schedule SE.

-2. Other unreimbursed employment expenses
+Other unreimbursed employment expenses.

 This article was published in NEAchieve!, our monthly e-newsletter.
 Sign up to receive helpful tips and information delivered to your email inbox.